morlfm/z/README.md

-### ZE Delivery - API automation with Ruby/Airborne and Mobile(Android) Automation with Appium and Cucumber
+### Z - API automation with Ruby/Airborne and Mobile(Android) Automation with Appium and Cucumber

 If you are using a real device please make sure to have usb connected and usb debug enabled Virtual device can be created at Android Studio/ Tools / AVD manager